-The term 'Eurozone Crisis' is explained in detail and with examples in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Eurozone Crisis' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Eurozone Crisis proved to be the gravest threat facing the world back in 2011, per a warning issued by the OECD.
 The situation became even more perilous as it worsened in 2012.
 The crisis erupted seemingly from nowhere back in 2009.
 This was the point when the world finally woke up to the headlines that Greece could completely default on its massive debt load.

 Over the next tumultuous three years, the crisis grew and magnified to the point that it presented the serious possibilities for national sovereign debt defaults from neighboring European nations Spain, Italy, Ireland, and Portugal.
 The European Union under the leadership of Germany and France struggled to contain the crisis by supporting the ailing peripheral economies.
 They did this through bailouts they began issuing from the European Central Bank and the International Monetary Fund.
 Despite these strenuous efforts to bottle the crisis back up, many critics (even within the EU) began to question the validity of the euro common currency itself.